 Student Health and Human Services (SHHS) School Mental Health (SMH) offers a range of mental health services and supports to help children, youth, and families become better equipped to thrive and live successfully.
-SMH services are rendered at schools, clinics, Wellness Centers, and through various programs in LAUSD.
+School Mental Health services are rendered at schools, clinics, Wellness Centers, and through various programs in LAUSD.
 Services and supports are free of charge and are provided to all students regardless of immigration status.
 Clinics are staffed by licensed child psychiatrists, psychiatric nurses, psychiatric social workers, and clinical psychologists.
 All clinicians are trained in multiple evidence-based practices and specialize in treating depression, anxiety, disruptive behaviors and trauma.
-Medication support services are available to qualifying students with Medi-Cal who are active SMH clients.
-For additional information, contact (213) 241-3841 or visit the School Mental Health website at http://achieve.lausd.net/Mental-Health for a list of clinics and Wellness Centers.
+Medication support services are available to qualifying students with Medi-Cal who are active School Mental Health clients.
+For additional information, contact (213) 241-3841 or visit the School Mental Health website at https://achieve.lausd.net/smh#spn-content.